This site has limited support for your browser. We recommend switching to Edge, Chrome, Safari, or Firefox.

 So, cotton or organic cotton?
 We believe the choice is clear…

 In addition, clothing made of organic cotton is not only more ecological, but also more resistant.
-Indeed, since it has not been subjected to the various traditionally added treatments, organic cotton fibers are especially resistant and allow the manufacture of durable and robust garments.
+Indeed, since it has not been subjected to the various treatments traditionally added, the fibers of organic cotton are especially resistant and allow the manufacture of durable and robust garments.

 Where to buy organic cotton clothes?

-The fashion industry emits 1.2 billion tons of greenhouse gases a year.
+The fashion industry emits 1.2 billion tons of greenhouse gases per year.
 It has a greater impact than international flights and maritime traffic combined.
 Therefore, dressing more responsibly is already a necessity.

-Faced with the abuses of fast fashion, or fast fashion, many brands are committed to a more responsible fashion, both socially and with the environment and health.
+Faced with the abuses of fast fashion, many brands are committed to more responsible fashion, both socially and with the environment and health.
 They offer clothing designed from organic cotton, linen, hemp or lyocell, among others.
 More ecological materials than those offered in most stores, such as conventional cotton,

 nylon or polyester.

 1. Verdonce Home Mónica and Oliver design and manufacture in Madrid a collection of "Basics for your Home for a Sustainable and Natural Life".
-Thanks to its bags for storing food or shopping in bulk, bags, make-up remover discs, sponges, bath mitts, etc... you will turn your entire house into a more sustainable home.
+Thanks to its bags for storing food or shopping in bulk, handbags, makeup remover pads, scrubbers, bathroom mitts, etc... you will turn your entire house into a more sustainable home.

 2. Xiro Atlantic Denim , Made In Galicia , use sustainable fabrics , such as organic cotton, which contains the GOTS certificate.

-3. Ecoalf , a Spanish brand that creates its garments with recycled materials.
+3. Ecoalf , Spanish brand that creates its garments with recycled materials.

-6. Minimalism Brand , manufacture basic garments such as t-shirts, underpants, socks, swimsuits... sustainable with organic fabrics.
+6. Minimalism Brand , they make basic garments such as t-shirts, underpants, socks, swimsuits... sustainable with organic fabrics.
 They ensure transparency throughout the manufacturing process of their garments and highlight the positive environmental and social impact of their action.

-However, from Home Healthy Home we invite you to consult the list of brands associated with the Association of Sustainable Fashion of Spain (Amse) , whose commitment to sustainability is guaranteed.
+However, at Home Healthy Home we invite you to consult the list of brands associated with the Sustainable Fashion Association of Spain (Amse) , whose commitment to sustainability is guaranteed.

-Resorting to these brands means deciding to buy less and better.
+Turning to these brands means deciding to buy less and better.
 We can also opt for less expensive second-hand clothes.
-Although the question should always prevail: “Do I really need this new garment?”
+Although the question should always prevail: “Do I really need this new piece of clothing?”

 And what about recycled cotton?

-Recycled cotton has an even smaller ecological footprint because it gives garments a second life without producing any new material, thus saving resources.
+Recycled cotton has an even smaller ecological footprint because it gives a second life to garments without the production of any new material, thus saving resources.

-To make a garment from recycled fiber, the fabric is recovered to be shredded and returned to a fiber state.
-The fibers are then twisted to obtain a yarn.
-Finally, the manufacturing process continues in the same way as for a traditional thread.
+To make a garment from recycled fiber, the fabric is recovered to be shredded and returned to the fiber state.
+The fibers are then twisted to obtain a thread.
+Finally, the making process continues as for a traditional thread.

 Leave a comment